Codesai/website/_i18n/es/_posts/2022-11-30-caring-work-and-concerns.md

 #### Concerns collection and prioritisation.

-During an iteration, the team raised concerns by describing them in a card that was added to a separate board dedicated to this purpose.
+During an iteration, the team raised concerns by describing each of them in cards that were added to a separate board dedicated to this purpose.
 Below you can see the concerns board of one the teams: